Model theory in compactly generated (tensor-)triangulated categories: Tensor-triangulated categories

 \begin{prop} Suppose that ${\cal T}$ is a rigidly-compactly generated tensor-triangulated category and let ${\cal D}$ be a definable subcategory.
 Then the definable subcategory of ${\cal T}$ generated by the collection of objects $\{ X^\vee: X\in {\cal D}\}$ is exactly the dual definable subcategory ${\cal D}^\vee$. \end{prop}

-There is potential ambiguity in the notation ${\cal D}^\vee$ - we have defined it to be the dual definable subcategory but it would also be a natural notation for $\{ X^\vee: X\in {\cal D}\}$ but the latter, a subclass of ${\cal D}^\vee$, is not in general all of the definable category ${\cal D}^\vee$.
+There is potential ambiguity in the notation ${\cal D}^\vee$ - we have defined it to be the dual definable subcategory but it would also be a natural notation for $\{ X^\vee: X\in {\cal D}\}$ but the latter, a subclass of ${\cal D}^\vee$, is not in general all of the definable category ${\cal D}^\vee$ (it might not be closed under pure subobjects).

 Tensor-closed definable subcategories are self-dual.

 \begin{theorem} \marginpar{tenscloseddual} \cite[7.2.2]{WagThesis} If ${\cal D}$ is a tensor-closed definable subcategory of a rigidly-compactly generated tensor-triangulated category, then ${\cal D}$ is self-dual: ${\cal D}^\vee = {\cal D}$. \end{theorem}